AFixt/meetabl-api/tests/README.md

-# AccessMeet API Test Suite
+# meetabl API Test Suite

-This directory contains tests for the AccessMeet API.
+This directory contains tests for the meetabl API.

 ## Recent Updates to Test Suite